 Asymmetrical: An asymmetrical neckline or hemline is not identical on both sides.
 As a neckline, an asymmetrical cut will accentuate the shoulders, collarbone, and neck.

-Ball gown: A formal evening gown that is characterized by a full, voluminous skirt and fitted bodice.
+Ball gown: A formal evening gown that is characterised by a full, voluminous skirt and fitted bodice.
 This silhouette is feminine and classic.

 Basque Waist: A basque waistline is also known as a dropped-V waist which elongates the torso with its low U or V shape.
 This waistline is flattering for most body types, but it does accentuate the hips.